-The Ledyard Library serves as a center of information for the community.
-We support and encourage the freedom to read, learn and discover in a welcoming environment.
-We provide friendly, knowledgeable service and free access to a diversity of ideas, resources and experiences.
-We strive to enhance the quality of life in our community, encourage lifelong learning and the love of reading, critical thinking and lifelong learning.
+Ledyard Library provides valuable resources, friendly, knowledgeable service and free access to a diversity of ideas, information and experiences.
+We strive to enhance the quality of life in our community and encourage the love of reading, critical thinking and lifelong learning.

 Ledyard Public Library consists of two facilities which serve the community of Ledyard.

 Bill Library in Ledyard Center, the larger of the two, was established in 1867 and maintained by the Bill Library Association.
 In 1893 Henry Bill donated funds for the original Bill Library Building.
 That building has been expanded twice, once in 1971 and again in 1982.